© Kiff One Name Study 1993-1999 all rights reserved

 But any happiness in his life was not to last long for George, as he died on 20th July 1862.
 The 1871 census for Hertford Heath village shows Sarah, a widow again, with her son George, aged 11, and her grandson David Burgess, aged 4.
 She was working as a laundress and also had a nursechild, Walter Brace.

+description of a workers cottage of the day.
 James Kiff, also the son of John Kiff and Martha Goldsmith, was christened on 17th October 1824 at All Saints, Hertford.
 He married Martha Smith on 9th December 1849.
-The 1861 census for Great Amwell, Hertford Heath, shows James and Martha with their children Louisa jane, aged 10, Elizabeth, aged 8, Susan, aged 6, John, aged 4, Charlotte, aged 2, and a lodger, William Worley.
+The 1861 census for Great Amwell, Hertford Heath, shows James and Martha with their children Louisa jane, aged 10, Elizabeth, aged 8, Susan, aged 6, John, aged 4, Charlotte, aged 2, and a lodger, William Worley. |

 How difficult can it be to find a Kiff, even one named Williarn, when one knows the date and place of birth?
 Very, turned out to be the answer in one case.
 A letter from Mrs Jean Trim starts the story.
 She wanted to know about her grandfather Williarn Henry Kiff.